-Ian Zook, Assistant Professor
+Ian Zook, Associate Professor

 Ian Zook is an active orchestral and solo performer and has appeared in concerts throughout the United States, Europe, and Asia.
 He joined the faculty of James Madison University in 2009 and performs frequently with the Madison Brass and Montpelier Winds, both faculty ensembles in-residence at James Madison University.
 As soloist he has performed with numerous ensembles including the JMU Brass Band at the Kennedy Center, the JMU Wind Symphony, JMU Percussion Ensemble, the Charlottesville & University Symphony Orchestra, the Virginia Baroque Consort, and the Chamber Orchestra of Charlottesville.